Ashya King case: Brain tumor

+International manhunt and court case

-The same day, an international manhunt for Ashya and his parents commenced. and, on 30 August, they were found in Velez Malaga, Spain.
+The same day, an international manhunt for King and his parents commenced, and on 30 August, they were found in Velez Malaga, Spain.
 The parents were arrested and their son was sent to a local hospital for urgent treatment.

-On 2 September 2014, following public outcry against the arrest, then UK prime minister David Cameron called for “an urgent outbreak of common sense” while his deputy said it was not appropriate to “throw the full force of the law” at the couple.
+On 2 September 2014, following public outcry against the arrest, then UK prime minister David Cameron called for "an urgent outbreak of common sense" while his deputy said it was not appropriate to "throw the full force of the law" at the couple.

-On 3 September 2014, Ashya King's parents were freed from the Spanish prison when the request to extradite them to the United Kingdom was withdrawn.
+On 3 September 2014, King's parents were freed from the Spanish prison when the request to extradite them to the United Kingdom was withdrawn.

-The issues about treating the boy were brought to the High Court to be resolved, and on 5 September 2014, the court ruled that Ashya could receive proton therapy in Prague.
+The issues about treating the boy were brought to the High Court to be resolved, and on 5 September 2014, the court ruled that King could receive proton therapy in Prague.
 Doctors from Southampton General Hospital said the treatment would have the same side effects as conventional radiotherapy.
-On 9 September, Ashya arrived at the Proton Therapy Center in Prague, where he underwent proton beam therapy.
+On 9 September, King arrived at the Proton Therapy Center in Prague, where he underwent proton beam therapy.

-In March 2015, Brett King said that a brain scan showed no evidence that Ashya had a brain tumour.
+Aftermath

+In 2015 and 2018, brain scans showed King to be free of cancer.
+He still has some side effects from the tumour, and is in rehabilitation to improve his speech.

 A 2015 report reviewing the case stated that the parents' decision to deny their child chemotherapy had reduced his chances of survival by 30 percent.
 Reviews also called on health providers to do a better job communicating with parents.

 In 2016, following the publication of a prospective phase II trial the NHS decided it would pay for children with medulloblastoma to travel abroad to receive proton therapy.

-In 2018, MRI scans conducted in Southampton showed Ashya to be free of cancer.